junqing-zhang/junqing-zhang.github.io/_pages/research-group.md

 I am affiliated to the Advanced Networks Research Group at University of Liverpool.
 Our group has six academic staff and has strong expertise in the area of wireless communication, wireless security, trust, information theory, artificial intelligence applications in communications, signal processing for communications, 5G, embedded system designs.
 We very welcome research collaborations and visits.

-I am always looking for excellent PhD students, post-doc, and visiting researchers.
-All our research is carried out by exploiting the wireless channels for  innovative applications.
+I am always looking for excellent and highly-motivated PhD students, post-doc, and visiting researchers.
+All our research involves exploiting the wireless channels for innovative applications.
 The three topics that I am particularly interested are
 * [Key generation from wireless channels](https://junqing-zhang.github.io/research-area/keygen/){:target="_blank"}
 * [Radio frequency fingerprinting identification](https://junqing-zhang.github.io/research-area/rffi/){:target="_blank"}
 * Device free wireless sensing
+I am also very keen to explore new areas.

-If you are interested, please drop me an email (junqing.zhang at liverpool.ac.uk) with you CV.
+If you are interested, please drop me an email (junqing.zhang at liverpool.ac.uk) with your CV.

 # Opening
 Unfortunately we don't have any studentships at the moment.
 Please drop me an email with you CV for enquiry.